raganwald/raganwald.github.com/index.md

 - I have led through growth from startup, to IPO, to annual revenues in excess of $400 million.
 - I have shipped software in organizations with dozens to thousands of employees worldwide.
 - I have shipped software at B2C scale (millions of active users) and B2B scale (thousands of customers with as many as thousands of users each).
+- I have customer-facing experience in Sales, Marketing, Financial Analysis, Consulting, and Customer Engineering.
 - <a id="fnref:sitraka-quest" role="doc-noteref"/><a id="fnref:PDNYSE" role="doc-noteref"/>I have shipped features and products that were material to successful exits for Sitraka and PagerDuty.<span class="footnote"><a href="#:~:text=Sitraka%20was%20aquired,↩" rel="footnote" title="Sitraka's exit">1</a>,&nbsp;<a href="#:~:text=PagerDuty%20went%20public,↩" rel="footnote" title="PagerDuty’s exit">2</a></span>

 I'm [available for work](#im-available-for-work).